ndunand/moodle-atto_morebackcolors/README.md

 Then visit Site Administration > Plugins > Atto > More background colours to define the colours you want your users to be able to chose from.
 As a default, the same colours as the core atto_backcolor colours are defined.

-Finally, enable the plugin by adding 'morebackcolours' (without the quotes) in the Atto toolbar settings.
+Finally, enable the plugin by adding 'morebackcolors' (without the quotes) in the Atto toolbar settings.

 ## Thanks